marcospgp/marcospgp.github.io/resume.md

 - [Youblicity](https://youblicity.com/)
 - [Kogneta](https://kogneta.com/)

+My full work history is available on [LinkedIn](https://www.linkedin.com/in/marcosrafaelpereira/).

 I have a background in machine learning, data science, web development (focus on backend), and game development (focus on the Unity engine).

 Comfortable with any modern language, framework, and library.
 Happy to pick up new technologies.